DL-GIT101/Todo-list/README.md

 # Todo-list
-A TOP project where the OOP Principles is used and localStorage combine with JSON
+A Project from The Odin Project - Javascript Course - Organizing Your Javscript Code Introduction - OOP Principles